dvkch/SYPictureMetadata/README.md

 - metadata was not written
 - metadata was modified a bit
 - metadata was added
+- metadata should have been removed but was kept because ImageIO found a similar metadata in another namespace (e.g. removing TIFF.artist doesn't work if IPTC.byLine is present)

 This library uses `ImageIO` which has its own limitations and performs its own value checks.
 This is just a wrapper around the `NSDictionary` structure this framework exposes and is not perfect.
-Please heavily test your app if you use this library to edit metadata, a set of test images for tests can be found in the example app (currently testing around 216 keys out of 314 supported on iOS 10.2).
+Please heavily test your app if you use this library to edit metadata, a set of test images for tests can be found in the example app.
 This library DOES NOT garantee data integrity like `libexif` or `exiv2` would.

 ## Examples